Diaoul/subliminal/docs/user/usage.rst

 Save
 ^^^^
-We got ourselves a nice subtitle now we can save it on the file system using :func:`~subliminal.core.save_subtitles`:
+We got ourselves a nice subtitle, now we can save it on the file system using :func:`~subliminal.core.save_subtitles`:

     >>> save_subtitles(video, [best_subtitle])
     [<PodnapisiSubtitle 'ZtAW' [hu]>]